gieseking-lab/indo-analysis/README.md

 # INDO analysis scripts for MOPAC2016
 Rebecca Gieseking, 2023

 In summer 2020, with the help of James Stewart, I incorporated INDO/CI into the public release of MOPAC2016.
 This repository contains several useful analysis scripts for INDO/CI calculations.
-All scripts are written in Python 3.
+All scripts are written in Python 3 and use only standard libraries.

 ## Background